Watch our video on how to use swing trading strategies that work.

 As always, the best way to learn how to swing trade stocks safely is to trade in your paper trading account, and treat the money as real money.
 If you can’t make money in the simulation, how can you expect to make real money?
 Read our how to start investing in stocks post if you're just getting started.

 Riding the 9 ema on a trending stock is one of the more popular swing trading strategies.
-When following this 9/20 ema strategy, it's important to find stocks that are in an overall uptrend, with strong momentum, and then use the 9 ema to ride the stock up.
+When following this 9 ema strategy, it's important to find stocks that are in an overall uptrend, with strong momentum, and then use the 9 ema to ride the stock up.
 Use the inverse strategy if you're playing a stock that is bearish and wish to short it.
-(Ride the 9 EMA down)
+(Ride the 9 EMA down).

 Watch for a candlestick close above the 9 exponential moving average on the daily chart.
 Then buy on the first intraday candle that breaks the high of that previous daily candle using the base of that previous candle as a stop.
 It's also nice to spot 9EMA / 20EMA crossovers.
 This is where a 9 day moving average crosses over the top of a 20 day moving average, signaling to the bulls the party is underway.

 Once you get your entry you ideally want to see that 9 ema start to push upwards and separate from the 20 ema.
 The daily candlesticks also need to move up with your 9 ema.
 Sometimes the 9 ema will trade sideways before it starts pointing upwards.
 But, the 9 ema needs to push in an upwards direction for a potential continuation.